dmijatovic/github-actions-reuse/README.md

 Usefull video is [thisone](https://www.youtube.com/watch?v=lRypYtmbKMs)

 Note!
-The workflows cannot be in
+The workflows cannot be at some other location other that the root of workflows folder.
+So the only location to have reusable workflows is ./.github/workflows.
+On the other hand shared workflows can reside in a different repository.
+To use them that repo need to have checkbox set to allow using the workflows by other repos.

 ### Summary